 On Friday morning, things were just as sunny at Tod’s, which combined its men’s and women’s collections for the first time.
-(As a result, all three Hadid siblings had to share the runway.)
-In retrospect, I think this show was the first example of some California herbs seeping into the Italian sauce.
+(Resulting in all three Hadid siblings having to share the runway.)
+In retrospect, I think this show was the first example of some California-ness seeping into the Italian sauce.
 Models wore the brand’s iconic suede loafers as slides this season, just like Kanye West might in Calabasas.
-It made me realize that although Californians may prefer T-shirts to Italian-made suits, both cultures appreciate quality of life and taking things slowly, so it makes sense for them to join forces and swap ideas.
+It made me realize that although Californians prefer t-shirts to Italian-made suits, they both appreciate quality of life and taking things slowly.
+So, it makes sense for them to join forces and swap ideas.
 The only difference is that Italians, apparently, wear leather in the summer.

-At Sportmax, I also wasn’t totally sure where the models thought they were going in blazers, bathing suits, and bare feet (the show notes said anywhere between Biarritz and Hawaii), but I desperately wanted to go with them nonetheless.
-In addition to wetsuit-inspired outfits, bucket hats, and shell accessories worn from head to toe, one of my favorite details was the fact that most models had their shoes hanging from straps on their waists.
-One woman even carried a pair of heels in her hands.
+At Sportmax, I also wasn’t totally sure where the models thought they were going in blazers, bathing suits, and bare feet, (the show notes said anywhere between Biarritz and Hawaii), but I desperately wanted to go with them, nonetheless.
+In addition to wetsuit-inspired outfits, bucket hats, and shell accessories from head-to-toe, one of my favorite details was the fact that most models had their shoes hanging from straps on their waists.
+One even carried a pair of heels in her hands.
 If you thought loafers and slide sandals were luxury, try not wearing anything on your feet at all.

 Etro had a similar theme: surfboards, bath-leisure, and blonde Mamma Mia beach waves.
 But the brand invited two actual, real-life pro surfers, Victoria Vergara and Maribel Koucke, to carry boards down the runway.
 Etro is celebrating its 50th anniversary this season, so it looked to its ‘60s roots of travel and leisure.
 Interestingly, though, the brand also decided to explore the roots of its own design staples, specifically the origins of the paisley print, which can be traced back to Persia.
 This felt like a smart way for Etro to connect with customers beyond Italy, while still staying true to its heritage.